Curtis Mills

-Curtis Mills (born 1948) is a retired athlete who was a world record holder in the men’s 440 yards.
+Curtis Mills (born October 6, 1948) is an American retired athlete who was a world record holder in the men’s 440 yards.

 Early life

 Mills was raised in Lufkin, Texas and attended Dunbar High School (now Lufkin High School following desegregation).
 He then attended Texas A&M University.

 Career

 Mills recorded four world records in the men’s 440 yards and 4 × 220 y/4 × 200 m relay: